 Silver Spring, Maryland

 I graduated in 2002 with my Master’s Degree in Urban and Regional Planning, concentrating in environmental planning.
 Honestly?
 I’ve never worked in environmental planning.
 I have worked in transportation, land use, GIS and now development review.
 Currently, I am a planner for the Maryland-National Capital Park and Planning Commission, in Silver Spring, Maryland.
 M-NCPPC is one of the oldest bi-county regional agencies, with over 80 years of history.
 At M-NCPPC, I work at the Montgomery County Planning Department as a zoning analyst.
 As a zoning analyst, I specialize in rezoning applications and special exceptions (conditional uses).
 Although, I review rezoning and special exceptions, my reviews involve site plan and design.
 (Planning in Maryland is not planning in Florida and although both states have smart growth policies, the way planning is done between the two would take me longer than a paragraph to explain!)
-Since my background is also geography, my primary role in the organization is managing the conversion of all our zoning maps (stored on mylars) to a geographic information systems and their maintenance until the official “switch” occurs.
+Since my background is also geography, my primary role in the organization is managing the conversion of all our zoning maps (stored on mylars) to a geographic information system and their maintenance until the official “switch” occurs.

 I am a certified planner.
 I passed the AICP exam in 2006.
 In 2000/01, I was in the first group of students to revitalize Florida Atlantic Planning Students and created the liaison position between Broward APA and FAU.
 I was extremely active in the Florida Chapter APA, first as a representative as BAPA president and then as Secretary of FAPA.
 Currently, I am the president of the National Capital Area Chapter of the American Planning Association (NCAC), which is comprised of 700 planners, citizens and elected officials from Montgomery and Prince George’s County, MD and Washington, D.C.
 My role as president is to provide educational and networking opportunities to our members, create partnerships with other professional organizations to further enhance NCAC’s mission and purpose and to be a liaison between the National APA and our Chapter.